 Working mothers feel the constant pressure of being available around the clock both at home and in the office.
-And although most are up for the challenge, their success will only be ensured if employers adjust the work culture to support them in all aspects – life, home and work.
+And although most are up for the challenge, employers must ensure their success by adjusting the work culture to support them in all aspects – life, home and work.

 There are many ways employers can help loyal employees who are in need of more flexibility.
 Working mothers thrive in environments that support their development both professionally and personally.
-They need managers who are equipped to welcome them back onto the team and who remain flexible and open to accommodations – flexible hours, breaks for pumping etc. With a work culture such as this, working mothers are able to achieve the most success and benefit greatly.
+They need managers who will welcome them back onto the team, and remain flexible and open to accommodations.
+That’s to say, flexible hours, breaks for pumping and more.
+With a flexible work culture such as this, working moms are able to achieve the most success and benefit greatly.

-Working mothers are no less committed to their job than the regular employee.
-Their focus is on being professional and getting the job done, while also spending a few waking hours a days with their children.
-Women should not have to choose between being a mom or their professional careers.
-There are different avenues to be explored and cultures to be challenged.
+Working moms are no less committed to their job than the regular employee, but they certainly face more challenges.
+They focus on getting the job done, while also spending a few hours a days with their children.
+Women should not have to face the dilemma of being a working mom or their professional careers.
+There are many other avenues for them to explore and experience.